electricimp/AzureIoTHub/README.md

 Nothing.

-### Additional info ###

-#### Refreshing SAS Tokens Automatically ####
+## Refreshing SAS Tokens Automatically ##

 [SAS Token](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-security#security-tokens) always has an expiration time.
-If the token is expired, Azure IoT Hub will disconnect the device.
+If the token is expired, Azure IoT Hub disconnects the device.
 To prevent the disconnection, the token must be updated before its expiration.

 The library implements token updating, which is enabled by default.

 The token updating algorithm is the following:
 1. A timer fires when the current token is near to expiration.
 1. The library waits for all current operations to be completed (see the note below).
-1. The library generates a new token using the connection string.
+1. The library generates a new token using the Device Connection String.
 1. The library disconnects from Azure IoT Hub.
 1. The library re-connects to Azure IoT Hub using the new token as the MQTT client's password.
 1. The library subscribes to the topics to which it was subscribed before the reconnection.
 1. The library sets a new timer to fire just before the new token is due to expire.

 The library performs all these operations automatically and invisibly to an application.
 The [*onDisconnected*](#callbacks) and [*onConnected*](#callbacks) callbacks are not called.
 Any API calls made by the application during the update process are retained in a queue and processed once the token has been successfully updated.
-If the token can’t be updated, the [*onDisconnected*](#callbacks) callback is executed if set.
+If the token can’t be updated, the [*onDisconnected*](#callbacks) callback is executed (if set).

 To stop the token being updated automatically, you can set the *tokenAutoRefresh* option in the [AzureIoTHub.Client constructor](#constructor-azureiothubclientdeviceconnectionstring-onconnected-ondisconnected-options) to `false`.

 **Note:** Some of the operations (like retrieving twin properties) are two-phase.
 This means that the library sends a message and waits for a response message from the server.
-During these operations the library doesn't start token refreshing and firstly waits for them to finish.
+During these operations the library doesn't start token refreshing but waits for them to finish first.
 This rule also works with direct methods: when the library receives a direct method call, it doesn't start token refreshing until that call is replied or timed out.
 So please keep this in mind setting the timeouts for these operations.

 ## Error Codes ##